mirko-pagliai/me-tools/README.md

 This will display the SQL dump only when available and only if the user is not using a mobile device.

-## AssetCompress Shell
+## Compress Shell
-The `AssetCompressShell` allows you to combine and compress css and js files.
+The `CompressShell` allows you to combine and compress css and js files.

-To use the `AssetCompressShell`, you have to install on your system `Clean-css` and `UglifyJS`.
+To use the `CompressShell`, you have to install on your system `Clean-css` and `UglifyJS`.
 As root user:

 	npm install clean-css -g
 	npm install uglify-js -g